baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 - the number of local workers `n_local_workers`, and,
 - the filename `sogsfile` under which the model is stored as an xml-file.

-This function also creates a file [`user_function.jl`](https://github.com/baxmittens/OpenGeoSysUncertaintyQuantification.jl/blob/main/src/OpenGeoSysUncertaintyQuantification/user_function_template.jl) which is loaded by all workers and serves as an interface between OGS6 and Julia.
+This function also creates a file [`user_function.jl`](https://github.com/baxmittens/OpenGeoSysUncertaintyQuantification.jl/blob/main/src/OpenGeoSysUncertaintyQuantification/user_function_template.jl) if not already available, which is loaded by all workers and serves as an interface between OGS6 and Julia.
 Here it is defined how the individual snaptshots are generated and how the postprocessing results are handled.

 The third and last function